houdini91/go-baby-go-remote/README.md

   **Inter-packet gap (silence):** \~**11.0–11.2 ms** (you see `Pause: ~22k samples` in URH).

 > **Long press:** packets continue at \~**83 Hz** until release.

+# RX75 WORK IN PROGRESS
+Seems like it uses some other form of modulation possibly freq hopping.
+  * 1fffffffffffffffffffffffffffffe3887aa9a3af755029c2a50
+  * 1fffffffffffffffffffffffffffffe3887aa9a3af755024e1528
+  * 1fffffffffffffffffffffffffffffe3887aa9a3af755024e1528
+  * 1fffffffffffffffffffffffffffffe3887aa9a3af755024e1528
+  * 1fffffffffffffffffffffffffffffe3887aa9a3af755226a7728
+  * ffffffffffffffffffffffffffffffc3887aa9a3af7f40e470de8

 ## How You Can Help